Dejerine–Roussy syndrome: Symptoms and signs

 Dejerine–Roussy syndrome is most commonly preceded by numbness in the affected side.
 In these cases, numbness is replaced by burning and tingling sensations, widely varying in degree of severity across all cases.
 The majority of those reported are cases in which the symptoms are severe and debilitating.
 Burning and tingling can also be accompanied by hypersensitivity, usually in the form of dysaesthesia or allodynia.
 Less commonly, some patients develop severe ongoing pain with little or no stimuli.

 Allodynia is pain from a stimulus that would normally not cause pain.
-For example, there is a patient who experiences unrelenting pain when a breeze touches his skin.
+An example would be a patient who experiences unrelenting pain when a breeze touches his skin.
 Most patients experiencing allodynia, experience pain with touch and pressure, however some can be hypersensitive to temperature.

 Dysaesthesia is defined as an unpleasant, abnormal sense of touch.
 It often presents as pain.
 In this condition it is due to thalamic lesioning.
 This form of neuropathic pain can be any combination of itching, tingling, burning, or searing experienced spontaneously or from stimuli.

 Allodynia and dysaesthesia replace numbness between one week and a few months after a thalamic stroke.
 In general, once the development of pain has stopped, the type and severity of pain will be unchanging and if untreated, persist throughout life.
 Consequentially, many will undergo some form of pain treatment and adjust to their new lives as best they can.

 Pain associated with Dejerine–Roussy syndrome is sometimes coupled with anosognosia or somatoparaphrenia which causes a patient having undergone a right-parietal, or right-sided stroke to deny any paralysis of the left side when indeed there is, or deny the paralyzed limb(s) belong to them.
 Although debatable, these symptoms are rare and considered part of a "thalamic phenomenon", and are not normally considered a characteristic of Dejerine–Roussy syndrome.